prim011/CPP-Examples/Confidentiality/README.md

 ## Additional enhancements for further exercises

-Up until now we have explored three important security services:
+Up until now, we have explored three important security services:

 1. data integrity
 2. data authentication
 3. confidentiality

-Additional excercises might be considered in respect of further developing/experiment the other two left security services:
+Additional exercises might be considered in respect of further developing/experimenting with the other two left security services:

 4. _Introduction of the concept related to authenticity and non-repudiation:_
    - The nodes have been digitally signed at creation.